adamlwgriffiths/amazon_scraper/README.rst

 Caveat
 ======

-Amazon continually A/B test and throw out new HTML to keep scrapers from working.
+Amazon continually try and keep scrapers from working, they do this by:

+* A/B testing (randomly receive different HTML).
+* Huge numbers of HTML layouts for the same product categories.
+* Changing HTML layouts.
+* Moving content inside iFrames.

 Amazon have resorted to moving more and more content into iFrames which this scraper can't handle.
 I envisage a time where most data will be inaccessible without more complex logic.

 I've spent a long time trying to get these scrapers working and it's a never ending battle.